clhenrick/portfolio/_posts/blog/2023-01-22-accessible-select-element.md

 import { ButtonBasic } from "./ButtonBasic.jsx";

-export const ButtonPrimary = (props) => {
+// assume ButtonPrimary accepts the same props as ButtonBasic export const ButtonPrimary = ({ className, ...otherProps }) => {
+  const classNames = className
+    ?
+"Button-Primary" + " " + className
+    : "Button-Primary";
-  return <ButtonBasic className="Button-Primary" {...props} />;
+  return <ButtonBasic className={classNames} {...otherProps} />;
 };
 {% endhighlight %}

 While there's nothing wrong about this approach (assuming it's done cautiously and thoughtfully) it can easily become abused if care is not taken.
 Take for example the concept of a "dropdown" menu.
 The concept of something that "drops down" in User Interface design has different meanings.
 It could be a submenu that "drops down" below a button in a navigation menu when clicked on.
 It might be a select menu that displays a list of options after a user opens it.
 Maybe a developer sees such an existing "dropdown" component in the codebase and thinks "I could use this dropdown component for a dialog menu I need to create (e.g. a popup that appears when clicking on a button somewhere in the UI) because it already handles the behavior I need."
 Naively speaking, these various "dropdown" patterns sound like they're similar enough that they can use the same underlying component (one that implements the "dropdown" or popup behavior).
 When taking a closer look however, it is apparent that each of these types of UI components have different semantics and accessibility requirements.

 What becomes a problem is if for example the underlying shared component in all of these types of dropdown variants allows for any type of child component(s) to be rendered within it in almost any kind of surrounding UI context.
 Questions around usability and accessibility immediately surface such as: How do you correctly implement focus management?
 How do you handle keyboard navigation?
 What about dynamically adding the correct ARIA attributes for each use case and context?
 Should multiple instances of the dropdown variants be allowed to be open simultaneously?
-If not well thought through then abusing the component "composition" pattern can easily lead to usability and accessibility problems in your website or app, especially if you start wrapping components multiple levels deep and sprinkling their instances all over the app's UI making it difficult to track them down later.
+If not well thought through then overusing the component "composition" pattern can easily lead to usability and accessibility problems in your website or app, especially if you start wrapping components multiple levels deep and sprinkling their instances all over the app's UI making it difficult to track them down later.

 ## Getting Solution Oriented